 Your room is 112 meters high in the famous Euromast tower in Rotterdam.
 Decorated in elegant 60s style, the building is designed to bend a bit in strong winds, so you may even feel your room rocking slightly.
-The room reflects the era when the tower built, the 1960s, the ...
+The room reflects the era when the tower was built, the 1960s; ...

-The designer boutique hotel, Brosundet, sits right on the waters of the harbour town of Ålesund.
-The interior of Hotel Brosundet was masterfully designed by Snøhetta.
+The designer boutique hotel, Brosundet, sits right on the waters of the harbor town of Ålesund.
+Snøhetta masterfully designed the interior of Hotel Brosundet.
 The Art Nouveau-style warehouse boasts 47 rooms that are all individually designed.
-They come with original wooden floors and panels, exposed brick, some of ...
+They come with original wooden floors and panels, exposed brick; some even have sea ...

 The Faralda Crane Hotel in Amsterdam is well on its way to superstardom, even though it is a newly opened hotel.
 The three suites that make up the Faralda Crane, and yes, there are only three, are among the most expensive suites in the Netherlands.
 The investment in each suite ...

-*Former fort in a revamped hedonic calculus* As you arrive via helicopter, Spitbank Fort initially looks like a military outpost from a classic strategy game like Red Alert or Total Annihilation.
+As you arrive via helicopter, Spitbank Fort initially looks like a military outpost from a classic strategy game like Red Alert or Total Annihilation.
 Indeed, when it was built in the 1860s its purpose was military: to defend Britain’s Portsmouth Harbour which was then one of the richest ports in ...

-*Your private seaside fortification* This fort was named after the first Earl of Leicester who was a 16th Century English statesman and close friend of Queen Elizabeth I. Originally designed to deter the French from invading England again, it remained an isolated post in the British channel until it was ...
+This fort was named after the first Earl of Leicester who was a 16th Century English statesman and close friend of Queen Elizabeth I. Originally designed to deter the French from invading England again, it remained an isolated post in the British channel until it was captured by the Nazis ...

-*Tall and twinkly in Hong Kong* Hong Kong is one of the world’s financial centres and is chock-full of infinite luxury so Traders Hotel must be pretty special to stand out against such still competition.
+Hong Kong is one of the world’s financial centres and is chock-full of infinite luxury so Traders Hotel must be pretty special to stand out against such still competition.
 And it does.
 It is situated right in the centre of the city.
 Near the galleries, business district and party hubs. ...

 After pulling-off the typical European trick of killing thousands of native people with infectious diseases, early settlers in Australia set up a quarantine station in Sydney.
 The Q –Station housed all new immigrants to Australia for 40 days and functioned from 1830-1984.
 Much of the area and buildings have been ...